chiragpaliwal/wordle-lwr/README.md

 # Wordle LWC

-This is a clone of a popular word guessing game Wordle.
-Created with 💕 using Lightning Web Components.
+This is a port of a popular word guessing game Wordle.
+Created with 💕 using Lightning Web Components and LWR.

 [**Try out the demo!**](https://wordle-lwr.vercel.app//)